 Okay – so that’s all the news for now!

 Wow – do I ever have news!
 I am one 25 new artists that have been accepted this year to the 30th Anniversary of Sculpture In The Park in Loveland, Colorado August 10th and August 11th!
-There are only 160 jury-selected artists included in the show – needless to say, Mark and I are beyond excited about it!!!
-I hope you will come by and see the horses and Mark and me too – we will be there with bells on!
+There are only 160 jury-selected artists included in the show – needless to say, I am beyond excited about it!!!
+I hope you will come by and see the horses and me too!

 Here is your personal invitation!